-Another Ring doorbell, but this one is definitely worth a place in our best video doorbell list.
-The Ring Door View Cam is particularly good for anyone renting accommodation, because it fits simply over an existing peephole, with no drilling required.
+Another Ring doorbell, but this too is definitely worth a place in our best video doorbell list.
+The Ring Door View Cam is particularly good for anyone renting accommodation, because it fits simply in an existing peephole, with no drilling required.

 Again, you've got 1080p HD video and two-way audio, as well as the very solid Ring app, so whichever Ring camera you decide to get from this list, you shouldn't be disappointed.
 Alexa support is included, as you would expect.

-Unveiled at CES 2019 earlier this year, the Maximus Video Doorbell brings something new to the party by throwing two cameras into the mix – one to look your doorstepper in the face, and one to look at the packages being left down at foot level, just in case they get pinched.
+The Maximus Video Doorbell brings something new to the party by throwing two cameras into the mix – one to look your doorstepper in the face, and one to look at the packages being left down at foot level, just in case they get pinched.

 Keeping an eye on packages seems to be one of the primary reasons people pick up video doorbell cameras in the first place, so Maximus might be on to something here.
 You get all the standard features included too, like motion sensor alerts and 1080p live video streaming.

 You can control the doorbell with an app on your phone as well as with Alexa or Google Assistant, and you can view the live stream and the last two hours for free.
 The big issue, really, is availability; the product appears to be in limited supply, and readers in the UK are unlikely to find it for sale at all.